 Remove the pizza base from the oven and spread with the tomato paste and Tabasco (if using).
 Drape the zucchini strips over top, keeping them twisted for height.
 Sprinkle over the tomatoes and olives and season with salt and pepper.
 Lastly drizzle over the cashew cheese (or see note below).

-Place the pizza back into the oven for another 10-15 minutes.
+Place the pizza back into the oven for another 10 to 15 minutes.
 You’re aiming for the vegetables to be lightly cooked and you should be able to run a fish slice or palette knife under the pizza base to release it.
 If you can’t easily release the base from the tray, put it back in the oven for another 5 to 10 minutes until you can.

 Remove the pizza from the oven, cut into slices, sprinkle with fresh basil leaves and serve warm.